mrgoraya/java-design-patterns/src/patterns/memento/Readme.md

 ## Usage of memento design pattern

-For implentation of undo mechanism, a way to store previous state of an Object.
+For implementation of undo mechanism, a way to store previous state of an Object.

 ## Memento